Scientific Name: Allium cepa.

 The capsules come in different homeopathic potency levels: 1X, 30C, 200C, 1M, and 10M.
 The 30C level is generally considered the “middle of the road”.

-This is not recommended without first consulting a doctor to determine the cause of the ear-ache, as there might be a serious condition that could be worsened by the introduction of foreign liquid.
+This is not recommended without first consulting a doctor to determine the cause of an earache, as there might be a serious condition that could be worsened by the introduction of foreign liquid.

 Ethanol and other alcohol extracts are other forms of medicinal onion but these are only used in laboratory experiments and clinical practice.